Leonardo-Boss/suckless-site/suckless.org/project_ideas.md

 order to prove that dynamic and tiled window management should be the default in future window management concepts.

-***Requirements:*** Good knowledge of the Xlib and C is desirable.
-Also good knowledge of the specific target platform, such as Cocoa/Quartz on Max OS X, resp.
-Win32 API on Windows would be desirable.
+***Requirements:*** Good knowledge of Xlib and C is desirable.
+Also good knowledge of the specific target platform, such as Cocoa/Quartz on Max OS X or the Win32 API on Windows would be desirable.

 ### ddm

 There is no suckless display manager for X11 at the moment, thus a new dynamic display manager (ddm) should be designed and implemented.

-***Requirements:*** Good knowledge of the Xlib and C is desirable.
+***Requirements:*** Good knowledge of Xlib and C is desirable.

 ### stm